kzGarifullin/ProjectPageExample/README.md

 [![License](https://img.shields.io/github/license/AIRI-Institute/al_toolbox)](./LICENSE)

 >Abstract / High-level summary of your project.
 Provide a concise overview of your project, summarizing the problem it addresses, the methodology employed, and its key contributions in 2–3 sentences.
 You may use text from the corresponding article if applicable.
 >

 ![image](docs/teaser.JPG)

 ## Updates

-- [27/02/2025] 🎉🎉🎉 MaterialFusion has been accepted by CVPR 2025.
-- [09/02/2025] 🔥🔥🔥 MaterialFusion release.
+- [DD/MM/YYYY] 🎉 Initial release of ProjectName.
+- [DD/MM/YYYY] 🚀 Added feature X.
+- [DD/MM/YYYY] 📄 Paper accepted at [Conference/Journal].

 ## Prerequisites

 To run our method, please ensure you meet the following hardware and software requirements:
-- Operating System: Linux
+- Operating System: Linux / macOS / Windows
-- GPU: NVIDIA V100 with 40GB RAM
+- GPU: NVIDIA (e.g., A100 / V100 and shiuld be specified RAM size, e.g. V100 with 40GB RAM) [optional]
-- Python Version: 3.8.5
+- Python Version: >= 3.8
-- PyTorch Version: 2.0.1
+- PyTorch Version: >= 2.0.1
-- Diffusers Version: 0.29.1
+- Diffusers Version: >= 0.29.1
+- Others: requirements.txt

 ## Setup